roblaing/erlang-webapp-howto/unit6/README.md

   Proplist = jsx:decode(JString),
 ```
 Having more control of what data gets posted from the browser, however, is nice.
 I no longer have to blank
-the password, salt and verify keys, and Javascript's `async-await` construct works.
+the password, salt and verify keys.

 <h3>User Authentication with websocket and Web Storage</h3>